Amazon SEO: This is how you optimize your listing for optimal Amazon ranking

 The best listing is of no use if you, as a seller, do not deliver good performance.
 In this case, you will hardly be able to maintain a good ranking over a longer period.
 Therefore, you should never rely solely on Amazon SEO.
 Performance factors also play a significant role, and your customer service must meet the high standards of the eCommerce platform.

-These performance factors are measured, for example, by the click-through rate, conversion rate, and sales volume.
+These performance factors are measured, for example, by the click-through rate, conversion rate, and sales.
 Those who sell more have greater visibility with their products.
 This is understandable, as many sales are an indicator of above-average quality and satisfied customers.
 And Amazon loves nothing more than satisfied customers.
-So, what points should be particularly considered here?
+What points must be particularly considered here?

-By the way: Amazon does not differentiate how revenue is generated.
+By the way: Amazon does not differentiate in terms of revenue how it was generated.
 Sales generated through Amazon Ads or external advertising also boost the visibility of a product.
-Therefore, sellers should definitely incorporate PPC ads into their strategy and run Sponsored Product Ads.
+Therefore, sellers should definitely include PPC ads in their program and, for example, run Sponsored Product Ads.

 Optimize Amazon Ranking: The Backend

-Just like in e-commerce SEO for Google, optimization for Amazon search can be done not only in the frontend but also in the backend.
-Sellers can enter keywords in the backend, thereby informing the algorithm about which search terms the respective listing is relevant for.
+Just as in eCommerce SEO for Google, optimization for Amazon search can be done not only in the frontend.
+Sellers can also enter keywords in the backend, thereby conveying to the algorithm which search terms the respective listing is relevant for.

-To optimize the Amazon backend search terms, several factors must be considered.
+However, several factors must be considered to optimize the Amazon backend search terms.
 For example, the maximum allowable number of 249 characters must not be exceeded.
-To save space, repetitions of words should be avoided, while the use of hyphens is a good idea.
+To save space, word repetitions should be avoided, while the use of hyphens is a good idea.
 This allows for the combination of different variations of a keyword.

 However, hyphens should be used judiciously, for example, whenever many different keywords or spellings need to be covered.
 Read more here about how to find, enter, and optimize Amazon backend search terms.